Model theory of operator algebras II: Model theory: Logic

 \subsubsection{The expanded language}

 In the above definition it was taken for granted that we have an infinite supply of distinct variables appearing in terms.
 In~\S\ref{S.Types} below we shall need to introduce a set of new constant symbols~$\bC$.
-Each $c\in \bC$ is assigned a sort $S(c)$ and a domain $D(c)$, and is to be interpreted as an element of $D(c)$.
+Each $c\in \bC$ is assigned a sort $S(c)$ and a domain.
 In the \emph{expanded language} $\Lang_{\bC}$ both variables and constant symbols from $\bC$ appear in terms.
 Formulas and sentences in $\Lang_{\bC}$ are defined as above.
 Note that, since the elements of $\bC$ are not variables, we do not allow quantification over them.